top of page

 The 29:11 Story Bible Study

+Like you, I have a story.
+I view my story through the lens of one of those heartbreaking battles.
 My beautiful oldest child was diagnosed with bone cancer when he was just a boy.
-My little family battled cancer for 5 years.
+My little family fought cancer for 5 years.
 After William died, there was nothing I was interested in.
 Everyday, after my husband went to work and my two remaining children went to school, I crawled into bed.
 I would rouse myself to get everyone off and then I would lie down and sleep; I was so very tired.
 We were all so very tired and broken.
 I stayed in bed for three years.
 This is what grief looks like.
-The remaining family members living under the same roof, and yet each of us are so alone in his or her personal heartbreak.
+The remaining family members living under the same roof, and yet alone in his or her personal heartbreak.

 One of the things that kept me somewhat grounded was my church’s Wednesday night high school bible study.
 I started helping teach after William died.
-My two remaining children were part of the group, most of the kids were really questioning God after the death of a brother and a friend.
-My dear friend, Jean, was our minister’s wife and a powerful youth leader.
-She and I led together for some 15 years.
+My two remaining children were part of the group, and most of the kids were really questioning God after the death of a brother and a friend.
+My dear friend, Jean, and I led the Bible study together for some 15 years.
+She was our minister's wife and a powerful youth leader.

 There’s a funny ebb and flow to high school youth groups.
 Some years the kids are very interested in really digging into the Word; other years a group may be full of troubled kids and only able to grasp small bites of God’s manna.

 We had bought a disco ball as a visual illustration of Christ.
 It was made-up of little light reflecting mirrors glued to a large orb.
-I would hold the ball up and we could turn off the lights in the room and point our phone flashlights at it and witness the hundreds of prisms emanating from it, filling the dark with brilliant light.
+I would hold the ball up and we would turn off the lights in the room.
+We would point our phone flashlights at it and witness the hundreds of prisms emanating from it, filling the dark with brilliant light.
 “This must be what Christ is like, full of light and reflecting light throughout His entire creation!”

 Another visual illustration was a beautiful large glass globe that I had been given by my mother as a Christmas ornament.
 It was a gorgeous amethyst purple.
 I treasured that globe because I had had a difficult relationship with my mother and that globe had meant a lot to me after she died.
 Every Christmas, it would serve as the centerpiece for our Christmas Eve dinner.